FocusAssociations between identifiable environmental stimuli and observable measurable behaviors

 - Peripheralism (Peripheralistic Psychology) – an attitude, prevalent among some researchers of Behaviorisms, of ignoring the brain (and the rest of the central nervous system) and focusing on peripheral body parts (i.e., those that can be observed in action).
 (Contrast: Centralism, above.)

-- Involuntary Response (Reflex; Respondent Behavior) – a response/behavior that is not under one’s conscious control (e.g., salivating when hungry and presented with food).
-This is the focus of Classical Conditioning.
+- Involuntary Response – a response/behavior that is not under one’s conscious control (e.g., salivating when hungry and presented with food)

-- Voluntary Response (Operant Behavior) – a response/behavior that is under one’s conscious control and influenced by its consequences.
-This is the focus of Operant Conditioning.
+- Voluntary Response – a response/behavior that is under one’s conscious control

 - Factor Theory of Learning – an umbrella category that includes any theory of learning that rejects monistic theories of learning.
 Examples include: